ankit-raj78/synxSphere/AWS_DEPLOYMENT_GUIDE.md

 # AWS Deployment Guide for SyncSphere

-This guide walks you through deploying SyncSphere to AWS using Infrastructure as Code (CDK) and containerization.
+This guide walks you through deploying SyncSphere to AWS using containerization and managed services.

 ## 🏗️ Architecture Overview